What Is a Daddy Dom? Types, DD/lg & How It Works

 DD/lg Safety Checklist

 Healthy DD/lg dynamics are built on communication and consent.
+Before starting a DD/lg dynamic, use a kink checklist to map out interests, boundaries, and hard limits together.

 Establishing the Dynamic